-- (e) No tenured employee shall be laid off solely for the purpose of creating a vacancy to be filled by an administrator entering the bargaining unit. - (f) The University shall notify the UFF Chapter in writing regarding the use of adjunct and other non-unit faculty in those departments/units where employees have been laid off.
-The use of adjunct and other non-unit faculty in departments/units where employees have been laid off may be the subject of consultation meetings pursuant to Article 2. - 13.3 Alternative/Equivalent Employment.
-The University shall make a reasonable effort to locate appropriate alternate or equivalent employment for laid-off employees within the University and to make known the results of the effort to the person affected. - Notice.
-Employees should be informed of layoff as soon as practicable 13.4 and, where circumstances permit, employees with three or more years of continuous UCF service should be provided at least two (2) full semesters notice (or one year's notice for employees with an assignment greater than an academic year); those with less service, with at least one full semester's notice (or six (6) months' notice for employees with an assignment greater than an academic year).
-Employees who have received notice of layoff shall be afforded the recall rights granted under Section 13.5.
+(f) The University shall notify the UFF Chapter in writing regarding the use of adjunct and other non-unit faculty in those departments/units where employees have been laid off.
+The use of adjunct and other non-unit faculty in departments/units where employees have been laid off may be the subject of consultation meetings pursuant to Article 2.

+13.3 Alternative/Equivalent Employment.
+Prior to giving a notice of layoff to the employee, the University shall make a reasonable effort to locate appropriate alternate or equivalent employment within the University for that employee and to make known the results of the effort to the person affected.

+Notice.
+Employees should be informed of layoff as soon as 13.4 practicable and, where circumstances permit, employees with three or more years of continuous UCF service should be provided at least two (2) full semesters notice (or one year's notice for employees with an assignment greater than an academic year); those with less service, with at least one full semester's notice (or six (6) months' notice for employees with an assignment greater than an academic year).
 Formal written notice of layoff is to be sent by certified mail, return receipt requested, or delivered in person to the employee with written documentation of receipt obtained.
-The notice shall include effective date of layoff; reason for layoff; reason for shortened period of notification, if applicable; a statement of recall rights; the expiration of recall rights; a statement of appeal/grievance rights and applicable dates for filing; and a statement that the employee is encouraged to view the University Vacancy listing and instructions on how to access it.
+The notice shall include effective date of layoff; reason for layoff; reason for shortened period of notification, if applicable; a statement of appeal/grievance rights and applicable dates for filing; information on how to access the University Vacancy Listing and how to access it.
+The University shall copy the local UFF Chapter as well as the UFF state office on the layoff notice provided to the employee.
+The UFF may request a consultation with the president or president's representatives pursuant to Article 2 to discuss the noticed layoff.